-Vienna is as beautiful as all the travel books say, and even though the city was grayed by cold unpleasant weather, its gorgeous historic architecture and easy navigation made it memorable.
-During my trip, I only had a couple of days and a very busy schedule.
-You could say the experience was the travel equivalent of a tasting menu.
+Vienna is as beautiful as all the travel books say, and even though the city was grayed by cold unpleasant weather, its gorgeous historic architecture and easy navigation made my short trip memorable.

 Before my trip, I’d heard a lot about the sausages in Vienna but I really didn’t give them much thought.
 Then I tried one.
 Yum!
 I went back, twice.

-There are sausage stands all over Vienna (how do we not have these in the States?), but the one I went to was the Bitzinger Wurstelstand in front of the Albertina, part of Hofburg Palace, kittycorner from the Vienna State Opera.
+There are sausage stands all over Vienna (how do we not have these in the States?), but the one I went to was the Bitzinger Wurstelstand in front of the Albertina, part of Hofburg Palace.
 It’s a great, central location to people watch and

 Around the corner is the Sacher hotel, known for its world-famous Sacher Torte.